Tens of thousands of Rohingya mark 'Genocide Day' amid tensions in Bangladesh camps

 Omar Faruk was killed in a settlement near Teknaf on Thursday, police said.

-The death sparked riots the following day, with a mob of local people burning tyres and destroying shops frequented by refugees.
+The death sparked riots the following day, with a mob of local people burning tires and destroying shops frequented by refugees.

-“A tense situation is prevailing there,” Hossain said on Sunday, adding that the two Rohingya shot were killed “in self-defence”.
+“A tense situation is prevailing there,” Hossain said on Sunday, adding that the two Rohingya shot were killed “in self-defense”.

 “We are continuing our drive to arrest others in connection with the killing,” he said.